- Intake: 6 - 10

 You can also study from scratch more languages, if you wish, as part of your MML degree.
 Options include Catalan, Dutch, Modern Greek, Medieval Occitan, Portuguese, Ukrainian, and Neo–Latin.

 In the first year, students will receive approximately three College Supervisions, three University language classes, and four University lectures per week.

 MML at Queens'

 Candidates attend two interviews and are given a short piece of writing to discuss prior to one or both interviews.
 Candidates applying to study a language they are currently taking, or have taken, at A level or equivalent should expect this piece of writing to be in the language in question; they should also note that their interview for this language will include some discussion in the language.
 There will also be a written assessment on the day of the interviews: this will follow a standard format across all the Colleges.
 The assessment will be of one hour’s length and based on a short text in English.
-Candidates will answer one question in a language they are proposing to study at Cambridge, and one question in English.
-The assessment will be marked by those conducting the MML admissions interviews in Queens’, according to a set of criteria agreed by all the Colleges.
-Two specimen assessments, together with the agreed criteria, can be found on the MML Faculty website listed above.
+Candidates for MML, and candidates for HML proposing to study a language post A Level, will answer one question in a language they are proposing to study at Cambridge, and one question in English.
+Candidates for HML proposing to study a language from scratch will take the HML written assessment for ab initio languages.
+Candidates for HML will also take the History written assessment, which is held prior to interview.
+The assessments will be marked by those conducting the relevant admissions interviews in Queens’, according to a set of criteria agreed by all the Colleges.
+Specimen assessments for both formats, together with the marking criteria, can be found via the MML Faculty website listed above.
 More information on the written assessment can also be found at http://www.cam.ac.uk/assessments.